matheusfbosa/psp-api/README.md

 # psp-api

 A Nest.js project for a simplified Payment Service Provider (PSP).
-For more information, please read [CHALLENGE.md](./CHALLENGE.md).
+For more information about the coding challenge, please read [CHALLENGE.md](./CHALLENGE.md) or access this [link](https://github.com/pagarme/vagas/blob/master/desafios/software-engineer-backend/README.md).

 ## Context